pmcgrenery/WxBrief/README.md

 # Project Overview
 This project is for Milestone 2 of the Code Institute Full Stack Developer Course.
 The purpose of the project is to develop an interactive front end site.

-WxBrief is a site that presents aviation weather information to users.
-Users can get an overview of the weather at their current location and then dig deeper and see the current and forecast weather at airports that they can add to a custom list and then select.
+WxBrief is a site that presents aviation weather information.
+Users can get an overview of the weather at their current location and then dig deeper and see the current and forecast weather at airports that they can add to a custom list.

 The site can be viewed [here](https://pmcgrenery.github.io/WxBrief).